aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/charttitle/_index.md

 ```

 Specifies actual x location (left) of the chart element relative to the left top corner of the chart.
-Call method IChart.ValidateChartLayout() before to get actual values.
+Call method IChart.validateChartLayout() before to get actual values.
 Read float.

 **Returns:**
 float